-The Sinterit Lisa Pro, the improved version of Sinterit's Lisa, is our Spring 2019 pick for the "Best Desktop SLS 3D Printer".
+The Sinterit Lisa Pro, the improved version of Sinterit's Lisa, is our Summer 2019 pick for the "Best Desktop SLS 3D Printer".
 Review the specs to find out the changes.

 Although selective laser sintering (SLS) technology has been around since the mid-80s, the adoption of this 3D printing technique has historically been restrained by longstanding patents and a high price tag.
 That is, until 2014, when the Polish 3D printer manufacturer Sinterit unveiled Lisa, a desktop-sized SLS printer at an exceptionally low price.

 Since then, other companies like Formlabs are throwing their hat into the SLS 3D printing ring, but few have been able to match the product development and experience of Sinterit thus far.
 The first iteration, the Sinterit Lisa, was a plug-and-play SLS 3D printer capable of producing functional prototypes and parts.

 Using a high-powered laser to sinter particles of polymer powder into a 3D model, SLS technology offers high-quality surface finishes, no need for support structures, tremendous layer bonding, and manufactures objects with excellent tensile strength and modulus.

 Now, the company has just unveiled the Sinterit Lisa Pro, the latest benchtop SLS 3D printer to come out of Kraków, Poland.
 Compared to the first version, the Sinterit Lisa Pro includes a larger build volume, a built-in nitrogen chamber, and many other premium features.

 Want to learn more about the Sinterit Lisa Pro?
 Let’s review everything we know about the features and specs of this affordable and desktop-sized SLS 3D printer.